 - Identify atmospheric conditions

-According to NACE International (National Association of Corrosion Engineers), there are 17 different types of corrosion such as the uniform corrosion, pitting crevice corrosion, filiform corrosion, pack rust, galvanic corrosion, lamellar corrosion, erosion corrosion, cavitation, fretting corrosion, intergranular corrosion, exfoliation, dealloying, environmental cracking, stress corrosion cracking (SCC), corrosion fatigue, hydrogen embrittlement, and etc.
+There are many different types of corrosion such as the uniform corrosion, pitting crevice corrosion, filiform corrosion, pack rust, galvanic corrosion, lamellar corrosion, erosion corrosion, cavitation, fretting corrosion, intergranular corrosion, exfoliation, dealloying, environmental cracking, stress corrosion cracking (SCC), corrosion fatigue, hydrogen embrittlement, and etc.

 What Causes Corrosion? - Volatility and Conditions for Corrosion